Everything You Need to Know About the Seville Cathedral Entrances

 The Puerta del Perdón, also known as the Door of Forgiveness, was once the primary entrance to the Almohad mosque during the Moorish era.
 It is situated in the Calle Alemanes at Alemanes Street and serves as one of the main visitor entries to the Seville Cathedral complex.
 The Patio de Los Naranjos is accessible from Calle Alemanes through the Door of Forgiveness, which is located on the north side of the cathedral.

-How to reach?
-Visitors can take the subway and get down at Puerta Jerez, the nearest subway stop to the Cathedral which is only 400 meters far.
+How to reach: Visitors can take the subway and get down at Puerta Jerez, the nearest subway stop to the Cathedral which is only 400 meters far.

 Entrance timings: Daily from 10.45 AM until 6 PM.
 On Sundays, it's open from 2:30 PM to 7 PM.